mipmip/EOKit/README.md

 # EOKit
-EOKit is an Exact Online client library for iOS and OSX
+EOKit is an Exact Online client library for iOS and OSX.